Park Address: 1200 Woodbury Dr, Ann Arbor, MI 48104

 Report a Problem - A2 Fix It

 To report maintenance issues, or other problem during your park visit, please report through A2Fix It.
-Parks are large spaces and A2 Fix It requests can be difficult to find without detailed information.
+Keep in mind that parks are large spaces and A2 Fix It requests can be hard to find without detailed information.
 When reporting an issue in a park please include location details.
 There is a details and description section near the end of the request process to help you provide this.
-In addition, users can utilize the pin (website) or X (mobile app) feature to provide specific location information inside the park.
-Finally, please consider including a wide angle photo or include background landmarks, which helps staff find and fix the problem.
+Users can also utilize the pin (website) or X (mobile app) feature to provide specific location information inside the park.
+Please consider including a wide angle photo, which helps staff find and fix the problem.

 Gifts and Donations